SimpleMobileTools/Simple-Contacts/README.md

 # Simple Contacts
-An app for handling your contacts stored on the device
+An app for handling your contacts stored on the device.

 License
 -------